-The process to guardianship can be long and tiresome.
+The process of obtaining a guardianship can be long and tiresome.
 Allow us to help you.
-Martin Foldie Law is dedicated to assisting your fight for guardianship.
-Our years of experience and record of success make us the best option when tackling your upcoming legal battle.
+Martin Foldie Law is dedicated to assisting you in your fight for guardianship.
+Our years of experience and proven success record make us the best option when tackling your upcoming legal battle.

 Process of Guardianships

 1. The first thing to do when considering a guardianship is to determine whether or not a guardianship is the best course of action.